Agile2018Summer/PlaceHolderName/README.md

 ## Stakeholders

 - Professors (Teaching classes in the field of agile)
-- Scrum Teams in software companies
+- Scrum Teams in software companies (Ex.
+Product Owner, Scrum Master, Development team members)
 - Students in an Agile Course
 - Managers in miscellaneous organizations who hope to employ agile practices to their projects.